Shift invariant subspaces in the Bloch space

 then functions in $BMO_w(\T)$ extend continuously to $\T$ with modulus of continuity not exceeding a constant multiple of $\int_{0}^\delta \frac{w(t)}{t}dt$.
 Conversely, if the Dini-condition \eqref{Dini} on $w$ fails then $BMO_w(\T)$ contains discontinuous and unbounded functions.
 See \cite{spanne1965some} for details on these matters.
 Analytic counter-parts of the above defined spaces will be important, namely we consider the spaces $BMOA_w:= H^2 \cap BMO_w(\T)$ and $A_{w} := H^\infty \cap C_w(\T)$, hence the containment $A_w \subseteq BMOA_w$ holds.
 Moving forward, we shall now restrict our attention to majorants $w$ satisfying the following condition.
 There exists a constant $0<\gamma <1$ such that

 We now state our main result in this section.

-\begin{thm}\thlabel{THM:PPBMOAw} Let $w$ be a majorant satisfying condition \eqref{AA} and the Dini condition \eqref{Dini}.
+\begin{thm}\thlabel{THM:PPBMOAw} Let $w$ be a majorant satisfying the Dini condition \eqref{Dini} and condition \eqref{AA}.
 Then any non-trivial singular inner factor $S_\mu$ of a function in $BMOA_w$ satisfies the permanence property in $\B$, that is, $\left[ S_\mu \right]_{\B} \cap H^\infty = S_\mu H^\infty.$ In particular, no non-trivial singular inner divisor of a function in $BMOA_w$ can be cyclic in $\B$.

 \end{thm} An important class of singular inner factors of $BMOA_w$-functions are in fact provided by singular inner factors of $A_w$-functions, which turn out to be intimately connected to sets of finite $w$-entropy due to a deep result by Shirokov in \cite{shirokov1982zero}.
-For the moment being, we shall primarily establish \thref{THM:PPBMOAw} and then illustrate how \thref{THM:wsets} can be derived as a corollary.
-In the pursuit towards proving \thref{THM:PPBMOAw}, we shall need a couple of preparatory results.
-The first lemma can be found in a slight greater generality in \cite{dyakonov1998multiplicative} (see Proposition 2.6 therein for further details).
+For the moment being, we shall primarily establish \thref{THM:PPBMOAw} and then consequently derive \thref{THM:wsets} as a corollary.
+In our pursuit towards proving \thref{THM:PPBMOAw}, we shall need a couple of preparatory results.
+The first lemma can be found in a slightly greater generality in \cite{dyakonov1998multiplicative}, (see Proposition 2.6 therein).

 \begin{lemma} \thlabel{LemBMOw} Let $w$ be a majorant satisfying condition \eqref{AA}.
 Then the $BMO_w$ semi-norm is equivalent to the Garsia-type semi-norm, that is,

 where $P(h)$ denotes the Poisson extension of $h$ on $\D$ and $P_z (\zeta) = (1-|z|^2)|1 - \overline{z} \zeta|^{-2}$, $z \in \D$, $ \zeta \in \T$, is the Poisson kernel on $\D$. \end{lemma}